kevin-fabian/otp-service/README.md

 2. Configure application.properties with your database settings
 3. Run `mvn clean install` to build
 4. Start the application with `mvn spring-boot:run`

+## Implementing `OtpClient`
+In a scenario where you need to support another notification service such as SMS, PushNotification, Viber, etc Implement `OtpClient` and register the new at `AppConfig.defaultOtpService`

 ## API Documentation